Bunya Mountains: Tourism

 Looking north-east from Bunya Mountains over Lower Burnett and Kingaroy regions.

 Much of the area is protected as the Bunya Mountains National Park, the state's second oldest National Park, being established in 1908.
 There are many picnic spots, walking tracks, lookouts and a few camping grounds on the range, as well as a variety of cottage and group accommodation facilities for families, friends, and school camp groups.
-Along the walking tracks, which lead to lookouts that offer views of the surrounding countryside, flora such as ferns and staghorns, as well as the unique Bunya Pine, can be seen.
+Along the walking tracks, which lead to lookouts that offer views of the surrounding countryside, flora such as ferns and staghorns, as well as the unique bunya pine, can be seen.
 Waterfalls add to the scenic beauty.

 Looking south-west from Mount Kiangarow over the Darling Downs.

 In the small patches of cleared land that are used by tourists, colourful birds such as Australian king parrots and rosellas can be seen.
 Fauna such as wallabies, scrub turkeys, koalas, echidnas and possums may be seen.
-The unique Bunya pine is known for its Bunya nuts which were a favoured food of local Australian Aboriginals.
+The unique bunya pine is known for its nuts, which were a favoured food of local Aboriginal Australians.